 The days of gliding under the radar as a hidden gem are nearing an end for Memphis.
-This Tennessee city’s dynamic food scene, soulfully-curated hotels, cocktail establishments, emerging art scene, music, history and outdoor activities are ushering in a new era – fellow travelers: take note.
-This is the city where soul music originated, fights for justice were waged on streets and pulpits, and dry rubs and vinegar sauces were crafted.
+This Tennessee city’s dynamic food scene, soulfully-curated hotels, cocktail establishments, emerging art scene, music, deep Civil Rights history and outdoor activities are giving more and more travelers reasons to visit.
+Recently crowned “one of the best places in the world” by Time magazine, Memphis should be on your travel radar this year.

 Being crowned “one of the best places in the world” by Time magazine will only expand Memphis’ draw.
 So TravelCoterie spent several days interviewing locals to find out what new visitors like you and I should do while we’re here.
 After sampling many of those dry-rubs, dining at Black-owned restaurants, visiting museums, and connecting with the city’s soundtrack, here are the things to do in Memphis.